 10. Are there any special rules for certain categories of individuals?

-Yes, even if someone does not qualify for in-state tuition rates because they have not been a Kansas resident for twelve months prior to applying for admittance at a state university, Kansas law allows in-state tuition rates for certain categories of people and their spouses or dependents.
-These include: certain Kansas high school graduates; current military personnel and certain veterans; people who have been recruited to work in Kansas; persons who lost their resident status within six months of enrollment (if they return to Kansas); a dependent student whose parents are divorced, as long as at least one parent is a Kansas resident as defined by applicable statutes; and employees of state universities.
-If you want to know if someone falls into any of these categories, contact the Office of Registrar at the university in question.
+Yes, even if someone does not qualify for in-state tuition rates because they have not been a Kansas resident for twelve months prior to enrollment at a state university, subject to applicable requirements Kansas law allows in-state tuition rates for individuals including: certain Kansas high school graduates; veterans eligible for federal education benefits and current military personnel, and their spouses and dependents; people who have been recruited to work in Kansas and their dependents; residents who left but who re-establish their Kansas residence within five years; dependent students whose parents are divorced, as long as at least one parent is a Kansas resident for tuition and fee purposes; enrolled members of certain Indigenous American Tribal Nations; and certain employees of state universities and their dependents.
 (K.S.A.
-76-729 and 76-731a; K.A.R.
+76-729 and 76-731a; K.S.A.
+48-3601; K.A.R.
 88-3-8a, 88-3-9, 88-3-10, 88-3-11, and 88-3-13)

-12. What should I do if I have been classified as a non-resident and I believe that is wrong?
+11. What should I do if I have been classified as a non-resident and I believe that is wrong?

 If you disagree with the Registrar’s determination, you may appeal the decision to a residency committee at your university.
 The Registrar’s office has forms for you to use to file an appeal.
 The appeal must be filed within 30 days of the date you were notified of the determination.
 The determination of the residency committee is final and subject only to review by a court.